roundhousedesigns/csharp-music/wp-content/plugins/rhd-csharp/README.md

-# RHD C. Sharp Product Importer
+# RHD C. Sharp

-A WordPress plugin for importing C. Sharp music products into WooCommerce with automatic Product Bundle creation.
+A WordPress plugin which adds custom functionality to C. Sharp Music, including a custom bulk import tool for migrating C. Sharp music products into WooCommerce with automatic Product Bundle creation.

 ## Features